Rick Wysocki

 {{ end }}

 is set in the front matter.
-If there isn’t everything else will be ignored:
+If not, everything else will be ignored:

 {{ if isset .Params "featured_image" }}

-Assuming we have a featured image, we want to get it as a page resource.
+Assuming we have declared a featured image, we then want to access it as a page resource.
 This is important because, as described in the Hugo documentation, page resource files get a page-relative URL, which simplifies the front matter we need to write.
-Additionally, we’ll see later that getting our image as a page resource will let us make creative use of Hugo’s image-processing methods.
+We will also see that getting our image as a page resource will let us make creative use of Hugo’s image-processing methods.

 So, what we want to do is: